ElasticSketch/ElasticSketch/README.md

 ## How to make
 - `cd ./src; make;` then you can find executable file in CPU, GPU and MultiCore directories (there are documents to tell you how to execute).
-- FPGA, OVS and P4 need specific platforms, you can try them on real device or virtual machine.
+- FPGA, OVS and P4 implementation need specific platforms, you can try them on real device or virtual machine.